Skip to main content

 The three-stage heated grips and standard fit hand-guards are excellent, heating up quickly and holding their temperature consistently.
 Some grips I’ve used heat up fast, but then dull down after a while.
 The Ducati’s don’t do this and even on a chilly 3°C ride to work, I found the medium setting to be plenty warm enough.

-There is a mind boggling array of settings to alter but its easier than cracking out the C-spanner!
+There are a mind boggling array of settings to alter but it's easier than cracking out the C-spanner!

 The riding experience